The energy price cap will go down by £1291 from 1st July

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go down at the July 2025 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go up slightly at the October 2025 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.

 Apr - Jun 2025: £1,849